Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Address-Verification.md

 ## Overview

-**Address Verification Services (AVS)** - A service in which the merchant verifies the cardholder’s [billing address](?path=docs/Resources/Master-Data/Address.md#billingaddress).
-[AVS](?path=docs/Resources/FAQs-Glossary/Glossary.md#addressverificationservice) is widely used Fraud Prevention measure for the transaction where the cardholder is not present.

-#### Perform AVS Check

-The Merchant can get the cardholder's address verification done by either submitting the verification request or sending the billing address information in during a charge request.
+Commerce Hub supports [Address Verification Service (AVS)](?path=docs/Resources/FAQs-Glossary/Glossary.md#addressverificationservice) to verify the cardholder’s [billing address](?path=docs/Resources/Master-Data/Address.md#billingaddress) with the association bank.
+Address verification can be used as a [fraud prevention](?path=docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md) measure in card not present transaction.

 ---

 ## Minimum Requirement

+For the transactions where address verification is required, the merchant's API is required to pass the billing address as part of the request.

 #### Component: amount